The services provided specifically at the Henry and Betty Egner Memorial Center in Galion, Crawford County include:

 - The Clothing Outlet offers gently-used clothing and small household items available for purchase for $.25 per item.
 Household income must be at or below 125% of the federal poverty level.

 - Holiday Assistance may be available to provide families with provide gifts and necessities during the holiday seasons.
 Customers must be at or below 125% of the federal poverty level and present the last 30 days of income, proof of Galion residency and photo identification.

-- The Homelessness Prevention and Rapid Re-Housing Program provides temporary shelter and assists with obtaining permanent housing.
-Household income must be at or below 100% of the federal poverty level and customers must present the last 13 weeks of income, and photo identification.
+- The Homelessness Prevention and Rapid Re-Housing Program assists with obtaining permanent housing.
+Household income must be at or below 30% of Average Median Income and customers must present the last 13 weeks of income, and photo identification.

 - The Backpack Program provides Galion school-aged children with enough nutritional, kid-friendly food to last each weekend during the school year.